Student Speaking Contest

 The purpose of the Student Speaking Contest is to encourage undergraduate students to present technical papers and to improve their skills in the techniques of presentation.
 All schools and departments are allowed one entry in the Student Speaking Contest at MS&T. The student must be a Material Advantage Student Member.
 Each entrant will be the winner of a local speaking contest.
 The presentation subject must be technical but can relate to any aspect of materials science and engineering.
 Each entrant will receive a partial transportation allowance to MS&T. The contestant must participate in the semifinals and finals (if selected) at MS&T to fulfill an obligation for accepting the transportation allowance.
 Prizes to be awarded in addition to the transportation allowance include, (i) a cash award of $200 to the winner; (ii) a cash award of $100 to the First runner-up, and (iii) a cash award of $50 to two (2) Second runners-up.

-Deadline to report National Contestants: to be determined
+Deadline to report National Contestants: September 26, 2014

 For more information, contact Tricia Freshour or by phone at +1-614-794-5827.